Florida School for Boys: 21st century

 In April 2007, the acting superintendent of the school and one other employee were fired following allegations of abuse of inmates.
-The state officially acknowledged that abuses had taken place there; the White House Boys, a growing group of adult survivors who had been held there in the 1950s and 1960s, were speaking out to the press.
-In October 2008, several of them attended a ceremony to install a historic plaque at the White House that acknowledged that past.
+The state officially acknowledged that abuses had taken place there.
+The White House Boys, a growing group of adult survivors who had been held there in the 1950s and 1960s, were speaking out to the press about conditions and their experiences.

+In October 2008, several of them attended a state ceremony to install a historic plaque at the now closed White House that acknowledged that brutal past.
 The news was carried nationwide.

 In late 2009, the school failed its annual inspection.
 Among other problems, the inspection found that the school failed to deal properly with the numerous complaints by the boys held there, including allegations of continued mistreatment by the guards.
 State Representative Darryl Rouson said the system was struggling to move on from a longstanding "culture of violence and abuse".

 The U.S. Department of Justice conducted a survey of 195 US facilities, including the Florida School For Boys.
 According to its 2010 report, 11.3% of boys surveyed at the school reported that they had been subject to sexual abuse by staff using force in the last twelve months, and 10.3% reported that they had been subject to it without the use of force.
 2.2% reported sexual victimization by another inmate.
 DOJ said these percentages meant the home was deemed to have neither "high" nor "low" rates of sexual victimization compared with the other institutions assessed in the survey.

 In July 2010, the state announced its plan to merge Dozier with JJOC, creating a single new facility, the North Florida Youth Development Center, with an open campus and a closed campus.
 However, the following year, claiming "budgetary limitations," the state decided to close both facilities on June 30, 2011.
 Remaining students were sent to other juvenile justice facilities around the state.

-After Hurricane Michael, the Jackson County Sheriff’s Office was given the property, now known as ‘Endeavor’, to relocate from their damaged offices.
+After Hurricane Michael in 2018, the Jackson County Sheriff's Office was given the property, now known as "Endeavor", to relocate its damaged offices.